Business Case for Hiring Customer-Centric Agents

 Customer-Centric Agent Selection Process

+A best practice for selecting an agent is to hire based on customer-centric fit.
 Identifying candidates who are a good fit for the agent job and have the ability to execute on the Call Resolution Delivery Model (i.e., Understand Me, Help Me, Care About Me, and Resolve Me) can be a very big undertaking.
 However, using an agent selection process will increase the chances of hiring agents that will deliver world-class FCR and customer service performance.
 Therefore, SQM considers the following four-step customer-centric agent selection process to be a best practice.

 Step 1 – Pre-Interview Screening